RileyFischer/NLP-store-offers/README.md

 - **Data Cleaning**
 - **Semantic similarity**: Using pretrained models to find the semantic similarity of text.
 - **Social Network Analysis**: Using the relationship of categories to create and use a social network and grouping searches into relevant categories.
+- **Fast search**: Each search should just take a second or two at most
+- **Single search bar**: By having one search bar the user is presented with a simple and intuitive app that they can use to search for whatever they're thinking of and get offers back, without thinking about whether they want to know about categories, retailers, or brands.

 # Results: